Starting a Home Staging Business?

 In addition, take a look at the entities/associations that exist in part to give credibility (for marketing purposes) to certain stagers or staging schools.
 Look at the board of directors to see if there are any individuals involved with both the association and the training program.
 Ask yourself if that seems like an unbiased system.
 Apply some basic logic to the situation and make your own decisions.

-School of Home Staging is run by a staging trainer with experience that predates the existence of such associations.
+FYI, School of Home Staging is run by a staging trainer with experience that predates the existence of such associations.
+There is no personal bias here, only years of experience and a discerning eye for what’s going on in the field of home staging training these days.

 The main takeaway is this: you can start a home staging business with any level of training, with or without a certification.